 9 of the Top Home Gym Equipment Ideas for Guys

-Whether you live in a big house or a small apartment, chances are you don’t have room for a complete weight rack chock full of dumbbells in your place.
+Whether you live in a big house or a small apartment, chances are you don’t have room for a complete weight rack chock full of free weights in your place.

 That’s a big problem, because dumbbells are one of the most important pieces of workout equipment, especially for those of focused on strength and muscle-building.

-Plus, when not in use they only take up about one or two square feet of floor space.
+Plus, when not in use they only take up about one or two square feet, so they’re great if you don’t have much space.